 Here’s why we ALWAYS skip these 5 Disney World rides!

-First up on your skip list is Astro Orbiter.
+First up on our skip list is Astro Orbiter.
 This ride is located in Magic Kingdom at the top of Tomorrowland.
 At a glance, you might just think that all the planets up there are nice decorations, but it’s actually a ride!
-You can take an elevator up to hop aboard a spinning space ship.
+You can take an elevator up to hop aboard a spinning spaceship.

 The Magic Carpets of Aladdin

 Speaking of spinning rides, we always skip The Magic Carpets of Aladdin at Magic Kingdom too.
 While the line for this one can be a bit shorter than Astro Orbiter, and it’s less fear-inducing, we just can’t help but prefer Dumbo the Flying Elephant!